Timinator2000/Algorithm-X/docs/22-2025-and-beyond/17-nurikabe.md

 ---

 As the table shows, even applying just these three starting techniques can significantly reduce the problem space for smaller puzzles.
-For example, Tests 1 - 3 require far fewer actions and 'me_requirement's compared to the exhaustive search without any logic applied.
+Every test case that didn't time out requires far fewer actions and `me_requirement`s compared to the exhaustive search without any logic applied.
 However, as the grid size and complexity increase, these simple deductions alone are not enough — many larger puzzles still time out.
 This demonstrates that **early logical pruning is useful but must be combined with more advanced techniques** to make larger Nurikabe puzzles tractable with Algorithm X.

 ---